robertpeteuil/auto-host-config/README.md

   - `./main-sudo.yml`
 - Run a playbook that applies only the mac related hardware fixes (you will be prompted for a password):
   - `./mac-fixes-only.yml`

+### Acknowledgments

+This playboook includes the [mounopts module](https://github.com/Uberspace/ansible-mountopts) written by Uberspace in the library directory.
+It was included directly as there was no easy way to define a single file as a submodule.

+Note: it's only used when the target computer is a notebook and the primary drive is an SSD.